 Symptoms and implications

-It is important to know if you have cervical spinal stenosis with myleopathy because it can be permanently disabling if you allow it to progress too far.
+It is important to quickly diagnose cervical spinal stenosis with myleopathy because it can be permanently disabling if you allow it to progress too far.

 The only effective cervical stenosis treatment for myelopathy is surgical decompression of the spinal canal.